njfaria/SolPipLog/docs/emoncmsvaluesserial.md

 * 65 CALC

-**If you got Inverter with two/three MPPT following inputs are also send:**
+**If you got Inverter with two/three MPPT, following inputs are also send:**

 * 41 PV2 A
 * 42 PV2 V